-Please read through this agreement and keep it safely so that you can look at it later.
+Please read through this agreement and keep it safe so that you can look at it later.

 This student agreement forms the basis of the contractual relationship between you and us.
 It is important that you read this agreement before applying to BU, accepting an offer or registering with us.
-This agreement explains how we will manage changes to the information that we have given to you, the Students' Union.
-For more information, including to this student agreement.
+This agreement explains how we will manage changes to the information that we have given to you, including to this student agreement.